 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|

-If you need prescription drug coverage in Arizona under Medicare, you basically have two options: a Medicare Advantage plan, or Medicare Part D.
+If you need prescription drug coverage in Arizona under Medicare, you have two options: a Medicare Advantage plan or Medicare Part D.

-The Medicare Part D prescription drug plan is specifically designed to help retirees afford prescription medications.
-The costs you can easily anticipate are the price of your monthly premium and your annual deductible.
+The Medicare Part D prescription drug plan is designed to help retirees afford prescription medications.
+You can easily anticipate the costs of your monthly premium and your annual deductible.

 Finding a happy balance between your monthly premium and your deductible is the easiest way to find the cheapest plan.
 But these numbers are usually inverse of one another.

-This is true for Unitedhealthcare which costs $27.60 per month in premiums but only comes with a $310 deductible.
+This is true for UnitedHealthcare, which costs $27.60 monthly in premiums but only comes with a $310 deductible.

-Most of the other Medicare Part D plans in Mesa Arizona have the same $480 annual deductible.
+Most other Medicare Part D plans in Mesa, Arizona, have the same $480 annual deductible.
 But Aetna’s plan only costs $7.50 per month in premiums.
 They also have a three-star customer service rating, which isn’t too bad.

-Wellcare is almost twice as expensive at $13 per month in premiums with a 3-star customer service rating.
-Humana is more expensive still at $22.70 per month, but they have a 4-star rating, which is good news for beneficiaries who care about customer service.
+Wellcare is almost twice as expensive at $13 monthly in premiums with a 3-star customer service rating.
+Humana is still more expensive at $22.70 per month, but they have a 4-star rating, which is good news for beneficiaries who care about customer service.

-If you’re struggling with chronic health conditions, you may need a Special Needs Plan.
+You may need a Special Needs Plan if you’re struggling with chronic health conditions.
 These are only available through Medicare Advantage.

-They keep your cost of care low by limiting your medical network, but the doctors and facilities they limit you to are designed to be experts in the care you need.
+They keep your cost of care low by limiting your medical network, but the doctors and facilities they restrict you to are designed to be experts in the care you need.

-You’ll pay $0 per month in premiums and only have to worry about $2,499 in out-of-pocket costs before your insurance provider steps in.
+You’ll pay $0 monthly in premiums and only have to worry about $2,499 in out-of-pocket costs before your insurance provider steps in.
 The eligibility requirements are lesser than they would be with other providers.

 One of those providers with higher eligibility requirements is Magellan.
 The qualify for a Magellan plan, your disability must be chronic and disabling.
-You will also have to worry about $7,550 in out-of-pocket costs before meeting your deductible.
+Before meeting your deductible, you will also have to worry about $7,550 in out-of-pocket costs.